-International Student Services (ISS) is creating a new International Student Advisory Council (ISAC) to improve support for and engagement with international students at Case Western Reserve University.
+The Office of International Student Services (ISS) created the International Student Advisory Council (ISAC) to improve support for and engagement with international students at Case Western Reserve University.

 The council includes undergraduate and graduate student representatives of the international student body who work on projects within ISS to hone their leadership skills and engage with the campus community to increase outreach and advocacy.

-In order for the ISAC to be truly representative of the international student body, ISS will select a minimum of one member per school (this includes a minimum of one member to represent the Health Education Campus) from the applicant pool and would like to have members from as many of the various nationalities on campus as possible.
+In order for the ISAC to be truly representative of the international student body, ISS selects applicants from across campus as many of the various nationalities on campus as possible.

 Once the ISAC members are selected each year, ISS staff provides guidance and makes recommendations about areas of focus, but also empowers members to suggest and investigate other opportunities.

 Goals of the Advisory Council